 Free-standing Physician Group Practices wishing to retain their independence require leaders with similar vision.
 Tenacity and entrepreneurialism paired with a keen understanding of new reimbursement methodologies and quality initiatives are crucial attributes for continued success.
 Leaders of independent groups must also walk a thin line, seeking affiliations with hospitals and negotiating with payors without straying away from autonomy.
 Employed groups require leaders who can advocate for physicians while aligning with broader health system goals.
 These executives need the resilience to communicate effectively with physicians and administration while striking a delicate balance between occasionally competing interests.

-Whether employed or independent, single-specialty or multispecialty, Physician Group Practices of all varieties have partnered with Grant Cooper to find and attract exceptional executive talent.
+Grant Cooper stands apart from other physician executive recruiters thanks to our proven ability and long track record of successful executive leadership placements.
+Whether employed or independent, single-specialty or multispecialty, Physician Group Practices of all varieties have partnered with Grant Cooper to find and attract exceptional executive talent within their medical groups.
 Physician Group Practices were among some of our earliest clients and we’ve been present throughout the many transitions medical groups have undergone.
 Regardless of each group’s particular leadership needs, Grant Cooper has the experience and the network to ensure those needs are comprehensively met.